snl-dakota/dakota/docs/user/usingdakotagui/Introduction.rst

 - How do I create a plot from an HDF5 database file, using Next-Gen Workflow?

  - :ref:`Option 1:  Use basic HDF/Dakota data plotting nodes.<chartreuse-ngw-hdf-tutorial>`
- - :ref:`Option 2:  Use advanced HDF/Dakota "composite plotter" nodes.<chartreuse-ngw-composite-plotters>`
+ - :ref:`Option 2:  Use advanced HDF/Dakota "megaplotter" nodes.<chartreuse-ngw-composite-plotters>`